 Back to NetMore Guide

-Use the residential calculator in seller conversations
+Use the residential property analyzer in seller conversations

 Using NetMore5 min read

-What this calculator is for
+What this property analyzer is for

 The goal is not to replace professional advice or final underwriting.
 The goal is to help the seller see the moving parts clearly enough to ask better questions and decide whether the structure is worth discussing further.